 Travel the short distance from Madrid to Segovia and spend a day exploring its architectural heritage.
 Visit Romanesque churches, a Jewish quarter, a Gothic Cathedral, the stunning Plaza Mayor, and an aqueduct dating from the 1st Century.

-In this comprehensive Segovia day trip itinerary, I detail how to get to Segovia by bus, car, or train from Madrid.
+In this comprehensive Segovia day trip itinerary, you will learn how to get to Segovia by bus, car, or train from Madrid.

-Furthermore, I highlight what to see and do in Segovia, and where best to discover the incredible gastronomy as I did.
+Furthermore, we will highlight what to see and do in Segovia, and where best to discover the incredible gastronomy.

 How to Get from Madrid to Segovia